API reference#

 .- Parameters:

-the name of a package (e.g. “plotnine”), corresponding to a submodule of
+the name of a package (for instance “plotnine”), corresponding to a submodule of

 genno.compat

-is added.the name of an arbitary module, e.g. “foo.bar”
+is added.the name of any importable module, for instance “foo.bar”.

 - Raises: